2017 Champions Trophy final: India

 India came into the tournament as defending champions and favourites along with England, and were ranked third in the ICC ODI Championship.
 They beat arch-rivals Pakistan convincingly in their first group face-off, winning by 124 runs.
 They lost their second match to Sri Lanka by 7 wickets, despite posting a total of 321, in what turned out to be the highest successful run-chase in Champions Trophy history.
 India won their final group game, a must-win encounter against South Africa, comfortably by 8 wickets.
 They finished on top of Group B with two wins and a net run rate ahead of Pakistan.
 In the semi-final, India faced Bangladesh, and put in yet another dominating display, winning comfortably by 9 wickets and sealing a final with Pakistan.

+Match details

 Match officials

 Marais Erasmus of South Africa and Richard Kettleborough of England were named as the on-field umpires for the final.
 They had both previously officiated in the semi-final matches of the tournament; Erasmus, in the England–Pakistan match, and Kettleborough, in the Bangladesh–India match.
 Rod Tucker of Australia and Kumar Dharmasena of Sri Lanka, who also officiated in the semi-finals as on-field umpires, were appointed as the TV umpire and reserve umpire respectively.
 David Boon of Australia was the match referee, completing the five-member match official team.